Paris Hilton: Persona

 The nature and extent of her fame is often questioned by critics, as she is not considered an artist nor performer.
 Blair Soden of ABC News noted: "She's made a lot of money with a hodgepodge of traditional celebrity revenue.
 But what she's best at is being Paris Hilton".
 Writers indeed suggest that Hilton epitomizes the celebutante: a celebrity for no particularly identifiable reason other than inherited wealth and lavish lifestyle.
 Cait Munro of Refinery29 asserted: "Paris Hilton is an icon not just of the 2000s, but of a certain widely held image of what inherited wealth, undeserved fame, and American excess looks like".

 Much of her image has centered on her "party girl-heiress archetype" as well as her blonde hair and the stereotypes associated with it, especially stupidity, naïveté, sexual availability and artificiality.
 The development of that character stemmed from the initial success of The Simple Life and her desire to embody "the ultimate brand based on [...] the right everything for a formula that far exceeded anybody else at that time", according to Jason Moore, her former manager.
 He stated: "She was the ultimate package that corporate America would want to make for itself as a marketing tool, but it was already made for them.
 They say to be a famous person, people want to be you or [sleep with you], and she encompassed both of those".

 Fashion and language are two contributing factors to Hilton's star image.
-Known for her long bleached blonde hair, valley girl accent, and use of blue colored contact lenses over her naturally brown eyes, she developed her personal aesthetic through mainly pink attire, Juicy Couture tracksuits, rhinestones, trucker hats, oversized sunglasses, and the "accessory dog".
+Known for her long bleached blonde hair, valley girl accent, and use of blue-colored contact lenses over her naturally brown eyes, she developed her personal aesthetic through mainly pink attire, Juicy Couture tracksuits, rhinestones, trucker hats, oversized sunglasses, and the "accessory dog".
 She mimed "high-fashion poses learned from drag queens" and created what was described as the "Paris talk".
 For instance, she often uses one-liners and a breathy, childish voice in television shows and interviews.
-Among the designer accessories she was regularly seen with was the Dior Saddle bag, which gained popularity in the early 2000s and was frequently cited as an It bag, with Hilton among the public figures credited with its rise in popularity.

 "Throughout the noughties [2000s], Paris became [an example] for girls who were as unapologetically privileged and as spoilt as her; girls who shared the belief that everyone should "stop being jealous".
 Girls who centred their carefree lives around shopping, sunbathing and partying with their miniscule [sic] accessory-dogs.
 For everyone else, she was a bit of an eejit.
 To this day Paris Hilton continues to represent the epitome of naff; she's still striking the same poses, wearing the same glitzy gowns, faffing over her dogs as ferociously as ever [...]"